Glass / Pane Options

 Double or Triple Glazing

-However, a study performed by the Dept. of Energy’s Pacific Northwest laboratory revealed that it would take anywhere between 23 to 55 years of energy savings to recoup the extra cost of installing triple-glazed windows.
+That said, a study performed by the Dept. of Energy’s Pacific Northwest laboratory revealed that it would take anywhere between 23 to 55 years of energy savings to recoup the extra cost of installing triple-glazed windows.
 Since double glazing offers nearly the same advantages, it is a very popular product, working incredibly effectively in the Southern Ontario region due to our unique climate.

 With or Without Inert Gas

-Frost glass is glass whose surface has been sandblasted or etched with acid to give it a satin look.
+Frosted glass is glass whose surface has been sandblasted or etched with acid to give it a satin look.

 Even though it remains translucent, it can produce an attractive look.
 Decorative glass come in many styles.